 We provide you with a broad range of tools to assist you in all stages of your career development.
 We also invite you to visit our office to discuss your career plans.

 Our career guide is a great resource of career information.
 View an electronic copy by clicking on the picture or link or stop by the office to pick-up a hard copy.

-Utilize Roo Career Network to request your appointment or begin searching for jobs and internships.
+Utilize Handshake to request a career counseling appointment, begin searching for jobs and internships, and to learn about upcoming career events.
 There is no fee for UMKC students and alumni.

 - Students, use your UMKC SSO and password to login.

 - Alumni, call 816-235-1636 to request an account.

 - Once you have logged in,you must complete your profile and agree to Handshake’s Terms of Service